 You will know the importance of quick and efficient hiring processes.
 You also know that whilst a good CV and cover letter may look promising, they can still fail to produce an ideal candidate.
-In the current climate you will probably want to minimise face to face contact with candidates, so starting with a telephone interview makes perfect sense.
+In order to quickly assess your candidates and speed up your recruitment process starting with a telephone interview can be good practice.
 You can then progress with candidates who pass this initial stage.

 Here at Copeland we have years’ of experience holding telephone interviews and wanted to share some tips and advice.